alexander-belikov/starter-hugo-academic/content/_index.md

     content:
       title: Contact
       text: |-
-        Contact me if you have any questions, I am open to collaboration.
+        Feel free to contact me.
+I am open to collaborations.
       # Contact (add or remove contact options as necessary)
       email: a.belikov@gmail.com
       # Automatically link email and phone or display as text?